Winnipeg Jets star D Josh Morrissey expected to return for Game 2 vs. Dallas Stars | TSN

 He had three assists in the series against the Blues.

-Defenceman Logan Stanley also took part in line rushes at the practice session as he nears a return to the lineup.
+Defenceman Logan Stanley also took part in line rushes at the practice session as he nears a return to the lineup, but was not listed on the projected lineup released by the team.

 Stanley last played in Game 6 against the Blues in the first round on Friday, and missed Game 7 with an undisclosed injury.
 He didn't record a point in the series against St. Louis, and finished the regular season with a goal and 14 points in 63 games.